How and why to avoid underinsurance

 What is underinsurance?

 Underinsurance is when your sum insured is lower than the value of what’s being insured.
-That is, the amount you’ll be paid if and when you make a successful claim won’t be enough to cover all repair or replacement costs.
+That is, the amount you’ll be paid for a claim covered by your policy won’t be enough to cover all repair or replacement costs.

 People can become underinsured in a few ways.